THE BEST BALI SURF SPOTS

 Dry season | Beginner:2-3ft | High tide | Swell: S/SW | Left/Right | SE Trade wind

-If Balangan and everywhere else is too big, Jimbaran Bay, just south of the airport offers surfing for beginners: a beach break with two breaks (one in-front of the waroengs & one in-front of the Four Seasons Hotel).
+If Balangan and everywhere else is too big, Jimbaran Bay, just south of the airport offers a good spot for surfing in Bali for beginners: a beach break with two breaks (one in-front of the waroengs & one in-front of the Four Seasons Hotel).

 Dry season | Beginner:2-5ft | Low tide | Swell: S/SW | Left/Right | SE Trade wind